NervJS/taro-project-templates/react-native/readme.md

 ### events

-we assemble debug and release product for both android and ios when you push or pull request on master branch by default. desin your own pipeline by modify [.github/workflows](.github/workflows) files.
+we assemble debug and release product for both android and ios when you push or pull request on master branch by default. design your own workflows by modify [.github/workflows](.github/workflows) files.

 see [events-that-trigger-workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)
 ### ios